assainov/extensive.one/content/posts/migrating-gatsby-to-typescript-part-0-introduction/index.md

 But what do the benefits above really mean for your overall project success?
 Overall, TypeScript helps you sustain the quality and development speed as your application grows.

-Overall, TypeScript helps you sustain the quality and development speed as your application grows.
+> TypeScript helps you sustain the quality and development speed as your application grows.

 Now, some people are always reluctant of introducing new technologies.
 They might say something like: